mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 98 - Speling Mistakes/readme.md

 Pay close attention to your names.

-You will probably be the person reading the code in a few months.
+You'll probably be the person reading the code in a few months.

 # Relations 👩‍❤️‍💋‍👨